inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave3/ObligatoriskOppgave3.md

 *   Click on the start-menu (a picture).
 Then a screen with a roll-down menu and start and exit buttons should show.
 *   Choose your board by choosing from the roll-down menu then click start.
 The board should show with players on it.

+### Bugs
+Game sometimes crashes after clicking on start menu

 ### Comment to automatic build tests
 Travis does not support the language `Java` on their Windows Build Environment.
 But 3/5 in our group run windows and it runs on their computer.

+### Comment to classdiagram
+The project is getting big so the diagram is no only the classes, if you want to se the content of the classes in the UML there is possible to put it on in the `ClassDiagramMandatoryAssignment3.uml` in the `Deliverables/Obligatorisk Oppgave3` folder.